Florida Self-Help Eviction Lawyers

 Remember that if you have a solid case against the landlord, your legal fees will likely be covered.
 For this reason, it’s important to document as much evidence of the incident as possible.

-Suing a Landlord for Self-help Eviction
+Suing a Landlord for Self-help Eviction in Florida

 In Florida, tenants are allowed to sue a landlord for self-help offenses and recover damages.
 Tenants can recover money or request to remain at the rental property and for the landlord to stop any adverse behavior towards them.
 Tenants may also request the return of any items the landlord illegally apprehended from them; this is known as replevin.